francisldn/blockchain-developer-bootcamp-final-project/README.md

   * to verify that the contract should accept an ERC20 token deposit
 * ``exceptionsHelpers.js`` file provides the required functions for handling exceptions produced during the tests
 ### User Interface
-* User interface is built using React library with the necessary Hooks.
+* The user interface is built using React library with the necessary Hooks.
 * Key files relating to user interface include:
   * In ``src`` directory:
     * ``App.js``